shahbaz42/code-auction-backend/Readme.md

 # Code-Auction-Backend

 ## Description
+Code Auction is a competitive coding website where players get a chance to choose their own questions by participating in the auction.
 Teams of coders and businesspeople compete on the Code-Auction-Portal to place bid and purchase questions and solve them on the integrated code compiler.
 This is the backend for the Code Auction project.
 It is a REST API built with Node.js, Express.js and SocketIO It uses MongoDB as a database.